HTTP-RPC/Sierra/README.md

 </column-panel>
 ```

-This markup could be deserialized and set as the content pane of a frame or dialog like this:
+This markup could be deserialized and set as the content pane of a frame or dialog as follows:

 ```java
 setContentPane(UILoader.load(this, "greeting-test.xml"));